-1 Introduction
+1. Introduction

 Wavelet shrinkage methods have been very successful in nonparametric regression.
 But so far most of the wavelet regression methods have been focused on equispaced samples.
 There, data are transformed into empirical wavelet coefficients and threshold rules are applied to the coefficients.
 The estimators are obtained via the inverse transform of the denoised wavelet coefficients.
-The most widely used wavelet shrinkage method for equispaced samples is the Donoho-Johnstone's VisuShrink procedure (Donoho & Johnstone (1992), Donoho, Johnstone, Kerkyacharian & Picard (1995)).
+The most widely used wavelet shrinkage method for equispaced samples is the Donoho-Johnstone's VisuShrink procedure (Donoho and Johnstone, 1992; Donoho et al., 1995).
 It has three steps:

-- 1. Transform the noisy data via the discrete wavelet transform; - 2.
-Denoise the empirical wavelet coefficients by "hard" or "soft" thresholding rules with threshold $\lambda = \sigma \sqrt{2 \log n}$. - 3.
-Estimate function f at the sample points by inverse discrete wavelet transform of the denoised wavelet coefficients.
+- 1. transform the noisy data via the discrete wavelet transform; - 2. denoise the empirical wavelet coefficients by "hard" or "soft" thresholding rules with threshold $\lambda = \sigma \sqrt{2 \log n}$ ; - 3. estimate function f at the sample points by inverse discrete wavelet transform of the denoised wavelet coefficients.